Releem/mysqlconfigurer/README.md

 ## Features
 - Fully automated MySQL performance configuration tuning.
+- Supports all MySQL/MariaDB versions.
 - **MySQLConfigurer** recommended configuration deliver a [30% boost](#Tests) to MySQL performance compare to the default configuration.
 - **MySQLConfigurer** supports 25 parameters of MySQL/Percona/MariaDB server.
-- Using **MySQLConfigurer** you can prepare configuration file for your MySQL server just in [60 seconds](https://youtu.be/QluJpSl6dGk).
+- Using **MySQLConfigurer** you can tune configuration of MySQL server just in [60 seconds](https://youtu.be/7gixIYTpuPU).
-- You could use **MySQLConfigurer** to getting the recommended values for your server and insert in your configuration.
+- You could use **MySQLConfigurer** to get the recommended values for your server and insert in your configuration.

 ## Warning
 **Always** test recommended configuration on staging environments, and **always** keep in mind that improvements in one area can **negatively** affect MySQL in other areas.